 The Transfer Balance Cap (TBC)

-The introduction of the $1.6M transfer balance cap in the 2016 Federal Budget fundamentally involved placing a cap on the amount of money individuals could have within a tax free pension phase account from July 1, 2017.
-There continues to be no limit on how much superannuation can be held within an accumulation superannuation fund paying tax at 15%.
+The introduction of the $1.6M "transfer balance cap" in the 2016 Federal Budget fundamentally involved placing a cap on the amount of money individuals could have within a tax free pension phase account from July 1, 2017.
+There continues to be no limit on how much superannuation can be held within an accumulation superannuation fund which is subject to tax.

 Personal Balance Cap (Transfer Balance Account)

 Account Based Pensions

 Each individual will have a "personal" transfer balance cap linked to the general transfer balance cap described above.
 While all fund members in receipt of a pension on 1 July 2017 will have a personal balance cap of $1.6M other fund members will have a cap which is dependent on when they first became entitled to a pension - based on the general transfer balance cap applying in the relevant financial year.

 The transfer balance account is intended to operate in much the same fashion as a bank account - with transfers of assets into the retirement phase counting towards the cap; and transfers out counting as debits.
 Where an individual starts to have a transfer balance account and does not use the full amount of their cap, their remaining personal transfer balance cap will be subject to "proportional indexation."
 Note that only the remaining cap space is subject to indexation.
 Probably the best way to understand this concept is by reference to an example provided in an Explanatory Memorandum (EM) provided by the government (Example 1.2):

 Amy’s transfer balance account is credited by $800,000 in 2017-18.
 At that time, she has used 50 per cent of her $1.6 million personal transfer balance cap.When the general transfer balance cap is indexed to $1.7 million in 2020-21, Amy’s personal transfer balance cap is increased proportionally to $1.65 million.
 That is, Amy’s personal transfer balance cap is increased by 50% of the corresponding increase to the general transfer balance cap.
 As such, Amy can now contribute $850,000 without breaching her personal cap.